timpratim/Speech-To-Text-guide/README.md

 - `ENTRYPOINT` sets the command and parameters that will be executed first when a container is run.

 **Task: Building the Docker Image**

+> **Note:** If you don't want to build everything from scratch and just want to see the application running, you can pull the Docker image directly from the GitHub registry.
+Use the following command:
+>
+>  ```bash
+>  docker run --platform linux/amd64 -v "$(pwd)":/data -it --rm ghcr.io/timpratim/speech-to-text-guide:4-dockerfile get "JzPfMbG1vrE"
+>  ```

 We will use Docker build command to create a Docker image from the Dockerfile.
 Here's the command we'll use: